jasonmadigan/Huawei-LTE-Router-SMS-to-PushOver/README.md

 ## Operational content

-1. Find the last unread SMS
+1. Find an unread SMS
 2. Send the SMS content via Pushover notification
 3. Set this SMS as "read"